CSS: The Maintenance Issue #1 and How You Can Avoid It

 Theory

 Let’s have a quick look at the theory.
 When it’s about web development, we usually deal with many HTML documents per site, whose layout is handled via CSS, and whose “behavior” is handled by scripting.
 The benefit of style sheet and script files is that they can apply to several HTML documents.
-This makes maintenance faster, easier, and therefore cheaper.
+This makes maintenance faster, easier, and cheaper.

-Given that HTML changes are most expensive, and adding a performance dimension in terms of that you want to minimize the amount of external objects to keep the number of HTTP requests low (as they eat up bandwidth and time as well), in an ideal (but very realistic) world you’d link just one style sheet and one script file from an HTML document or template.
+Given that HTML changes are most expensive, and adding a performance dimension in terms of that you want to minimize the amount of external objects to keep the number of HTTP requests low (as they eat up bandwidth and time), in an ideal (but realistic) world you’d link just one style sheet and one script file from an HTML document or template.
 To further minimize chances that you have to change the HTML again, the CSS name should be either generic (for instance, standard.css) or functional (for instance, portal.css), and their target media types should not be specified in the markup.

 Thus,